-Sponsored by the ACT for Youth Center of Excellence, the ACT Youth Network site features a section on romantic relationships.
+Sponsored by ACT for Youth, the ACT Youth Network site features a section on romantic relationships.
 Young people can take the "relationship checkup quiz," learn about the "love chemicals" they may experience, and find tips on everything from breaking up to building great relationships.

 Teens Health: Relationships